In every entry level marketing class the 4 P’s of the marketing mix are always mentioned.

 - The well defined message statement describing why your potential customer wants to do business with your company in a repeatable, memorable, compelling way

 - A cost-effective way to communicate the message statement to the target market — communication media doesn’t have to be TV or newspapers.
+Although TV advertising will always be the perfect example of TV marketing as it has stood the test of time and changing media, it doesn’t have to be your only choice nowadays.
 What about social media, signage, table tents, postcards or shopping cart ads?
 There are probably 2,000 different choices.

 - Knowledge is power when you know your marketing is effective.
 How do you know?
 By measuring the results over time, against prior results.